php-fig/fig-standards/proposed/http-message.md

      *
      * These MAY be injected during instantiation.
      *
-     * If the request Content-Type is application/x-www-form-urlencoded and the
+     * If the request Content-Type is either application/x-www-form-urlencoded
-     * request method is POST, use this method ONLY to inject the contents of
+     * or multipart/form-data, and the request method is POST, use this method
-     * $_POST.
+     * ONLY to inject the contents of $_POST.
      *
      * The data IS NOT REQUIRED to come from $_POST, but MUST be the results of
      * deserializing the request body content.
 Deserialization/parsing returns